eddydoes42/FieldOpsPro/replit.md

 Terminology preference: Organizations providing IT services should be referred to as "Service Companies" (not just "Companies").

 ## Terminology
-- **Role Tester**: The white bar at the top of the interface
+- **Service Company Role Tester**: Purple-colored role tester bar for testing service company roles (Administrator, Manager, Dispatcher, Field Agent)
+- **Client Company Role Tester**: Teal-colored role tester bar for testing client company roles (Administrator, Manager, Dispatcher)
 - **Role Switcher**: The permanent dropdown button that allows users to switch between Operations Director and Admin roles for EDE
 - **Service Company Creation Form**: Form used to create new service companies
+- **Client Company Creation Form**: Form used to create new client companies
 - **User Creation Form**: General form with selectable role categories (like /onboarding) for creating users
 - **Administrator Creation Form**: Specific form for creating administrators
-- **Service Companies**: Organizations like EDE and Test Company that provide IT field services
+- **Service Companies**: Organizations like EDE and Test Company that provide IT field services (entity type, not user role)
-- **Client Companies**: Organizations that require IT services (cannot have Field Agents)
+- **Client Companies**: Organizations that require IT services but cannot have Field Agents (entity type, not user role)
+- **Client Company Admin**: Administrator role within client companies (user role)
 - **Admin Team**: Users with Dispatcher, Manager, and Administrator roles (workflow designation)
 - **Chief Team**: Users with Manager and Administrator roles (escalation designation)
 - **Job Network**: Public work order posting page accessible to Admin Teams of both Service Companies and Client Companies